CodeMaster7000/Compound-Interest-Calculator/README.md

 ## About

-A graphical compound interest calculator, coded using the Python Tkinter module.
+A graphical compound interest calculator, programmed with the Python GUI Tkinter module.

 ## Useful Information